-Oregon counties request trucks for bodies as COVID deaths climb
+Oregon counties request trucks for bodies as deaths climb

 “In the past week, we more than doubled the number of COVID deaths in Tillamook County, from five to eleven,” Commissioners Mary Faith Bell, David Yamamoto and Erin Skaar wrote.
 They begged residents: “Please get vaccinated.”

-The request comes as the coronavirus delta variant tears through Oregon’s unvaccinated population.
+The request come as the coronavirus delta variant tears through Oregon’s unvaccinated population.

 The county vaccination rate is 70%, either in progress or fully vaccinated.